-Explore North Dakota's legendary past at two free state museums, the State Museum in the North Dakota Heritage Center in Bismarck and the Pembina State Museum in Pembina.
-There are also 56 historic sites managed by the State Historical Society of North Dakota.
+Explore North Dakota's legendary past at two free state museums, the North Dakota Heritage Center and State Museum in Bismarck and the Pembina State Museum in Pembina.
+There are also 57 historic sites managed by the State Historical Society of North Dakota.

 North Dakota's Historic Forts

 Experience North Dakota's legendary military history through a visit to a fort or state historic site.
 Forts were established to provide protection and central meeting places as settlers pushed west.
 The State Historical Society of North Dakota operates most historic forts in the state.

 Fort Abercrombie - Abercrombie: The first military post in North Dakota.
 An interpretive center is open May 16-September 15.

 Fort Abraham Lincoln - Mandan: Guided tours of General Custer's reconstructed home, central barracks, commissary and stable.

 Fort Buford - Williston: Exhibits in original buildings and reconstructed barracks.
 Sitting Bull surrendered here in 1881.